dougy147/scitopdf/README.md

 So, illegality is not contained in that program.
 It can only be in its user's behavior.
 Please use that script consciously, with and on your personal goods only.

-## Good critics are worth it
+## Constructive critics are worth it

 Don't just pass by, and help improve `scitopdf`.
 Pull requests are open $24/7$.

 ## How did that help ?

-If you (1) are cool enough to know what to do with this and (2) find this program useful, I'd be glad and thankful :
+If you (1) are cool enough to know what to do with this 😎 and (2) find this program useful, I'd be glad and thankful :

 `bc1q4cflj0e3hwcn5edut654je86upn37p37gut5yk`